How Long is Too Long in Psychotherapy?

 A kind reader sent me an email recently about this very topic, and I thought it was great mailbag material.
-Again, this is a disguised and distorted letter from an unidentifiable and possibly fictional reader:
+This is a disguised and distorted letter from an unidentifiable and possibly fictional reader:

 “I’ve been seeing the same therapist for nearly ten years, and I think it’s one of the best parts of my life.
 He knows me, he cares about me, and he encourages me to grow in areas I know I need to.
 My problem is, whenever I talk about therapy with my friends they say that ten years is way too long and I’m dependent and wasting my time.
 I don’t feel like I am, but they sound so certain.
 Is there such a thing as too much therapy?"